23 Free Tools

 Finally, when using tools that operate by fitting people into categories, you must remember that the categories are a reduction and a construct.
 For example: the barriers that one potential volunteer faces to book a meeting with you (childcare, access to internet) will not be the same as those faced by another (confidence, safety).
 Your system of boxes and stages should serve to help assist you in interpreting, organizing and achieving, and should never overwrite your foundational purpose and goals.

 IFTT (If this then that) is a tool that connects separate things together, and lets you automate stuff that normally you would just do manually.
 The name is describing what it does: if this happens, do that.
-IFTT can be really handy when you are doing the same boring task repeatedly.
+IFTT can be handy when you are doing the same boring task repeatedly.

 - When someone tags a photo of Weird Canada on facebook, download it to dropbox.